 When you write in several genres it becomes a lot easier to extract numerous stories from one place.
 You develop a “sense” for the potential of every place you visit.

 Obviously not every place you visit has the potential to yield multiple story ideas.
-But I’m willing to bet that most do – with a little creative thinking.
+But I’m willing to bet that most do – with a little creative thinking and research.

 Ambitious travel writers work on developing their “multiple story angle” sense.
 After a while it becomes second nature.

 This practice inevitably leads to multiple stories and a bigger income from each place you visit.
 I can't think of any reason that you wouldn't want to do this.
 Can you?